Scoring Your FICO

 - Credit Inquiries — Do you have too many open accounts?

-Lenders want to make sure that giving you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of someone having a near perfect credit score.
+Lenders want to be positive that giving you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+You can qualify for a loan with a lower score, but the interest paid over time could be more than double the amount of someone having a superior credit score.

-We're used to working with all tiers of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in owning a home.
+Call us at (813) 259-0000 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
+There are ways to improve your score.
+Building your FICO score takes time.
+It can be difficult to make a large-scale change in your credit score with small changes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+You'll improve your credit score by using these pointers:

 - Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have all of your debt sitting on one card.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at an even balance than to have all of your debt taking up the balance a single card.

-- Store cards and service station cards.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and keep up your payments, which will raise your credit.
-You must always avoid charging a high balance for too long because these types of cards more than likely have a steeper interest rate.
+- Apply for service station cards or retail credit.
+For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always beware of charging a high balance for too long because these types of cards traditionally have a surprising interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
-But, make sure you pay them off in one or two payments.
+- Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
+But, pay them off in one or two payments.

-- Keep up with payments.
-Delinquent payments drastically lower your credit score.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.
+- Stay on top of payments.
+How often you're late with payments greatly affects your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.

 - Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of RE/MAX Bay to Bay, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of RE/MAX Bay to Bay, the loan process is sure to go more smoothly so you, too, can become a homeowner.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.